Los Angeles Construction Accident Lawyers

 Hire!
 Los Angeles Construction Accidents Attorneys at Custodio & Dubey, LLP

-The attorneys at Custodio & Dubey, LLP have been helping those seriously injured in construction site accidents for over ten years.
+The Los Angeles construction accident lawyers at Custodio & Dubey, LLP have been helping those seriously injured in construction site accidents for over ten years.
 Their skill and experience with construction accidents is unparalleled and their knowledge and relationships with insurance carriers enables them to pursue the maximum compensation for their clients efficiently and effectively.
 Call them toll free at (213) 785-2909 for a free consultation of your case, 24 hours a day, and 7 days a week.
 You can also fill out our online consultation form and an attorney will contact you as soon as possible.